Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/CheckboxTree/README.md

 # Overview

-The `CheckboxTree` component that extends the functionality of the Ant Design Tree component by providing additional customization and support for stricter type safety.
+The `CheckboxTree` component extends the functionality of the Ant Design Tree component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Tree component.

 # Props